On Earth Day, love the planet by considering a pre-loved camera

 Upfront costs

-Unlike, say, , almost all the environmental cost of gear is front-loaded.
-The environmental toll of extracting the raw materials, them into a camera, and shipping that camera around the world to the store where you buy it far outweighs the small amount of electricity it takes to charge the battery or the tiny amounts of extra fuel it takes to carry its weight with you on an airplane.
+Unlike, say, cars, almost all the environmental cost of photography gear is front-loaded.
+The environmental toll of extracting the raw materials, them into a camera, and shipping that camera around the world to the store where you buy it far outweighs the small amount of electricity it takes to charge the battery or the tiny amounts of extra fuel it takes to carry its with you on an airplane.

 What this means is that the environmental cost of used gear is essentially nil.
 In fact, it can even be net-positive as improperly disposed of e-waste is “polluting the planet,” according to the UN.
 By buying used—or by keeping your own gear for longer—you’re taking a very real (albeit small) step towards helping the planet.